RAHUL-art-create/Tracker.by.rahul/README.md

 - **Salary Tracker**: Keep a record of salary details, categorized by month.
 - **Milk Consumption Calendar**: Monitor your daily milk consumption, view monthly records, and analyze the consumption pattern over a given period.
 - **PDF Export**: Export your tracked events, salary data, and milk consumption records to a PDF file.
+- **Real-Time Countdown** : Display real-time countdown with current date and time.

 ## Live Demo